 Information following the Christchurch terrorist attack

 Following the tragedy, the Prime Minister said that New Zealand represents diversity, kindness and compassion.
 Those values will not and cannot be shaken by this attack.
-Of the victims from our refugee and migrant communities, she also said “New Zealand is their home.
-They are us”.
+Of the victims from our refugee and migrant communities, she said, “New Zealand is their home."

-- If you have questions relating to your visa status or visas to come to New Zealand, you can find information on the Immigration New Zealand website.
+If you have questions relating to your visa status or need a visa to come to New Zealand, you can find information on the Immigration New Zealand website.

 Work and Income has information on financial and other support available if you have been affected by the Christchurch attacks.